JJWallis/todo-app/README.md

 # Frontend Mentor - Todo App solution

-This is a solution to the Todo App challenge on Frontend Mentor(https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW).
+This is a solution to the [Todo App challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW).

 ## Table of contents